softpak/HOSE/README.md

 ####Minecraft Server with Multi-core CPU.
 ForkJoin maybe the way to solve ticking issues.

-*   It`s based on PaperSpigot v1.10.2.
+*   It`s based on Spigot v1.10.2.
 See http://www.spigotmc.org/ for details.

 ####Software & Hardware Requirements